 Each meteor shower is named for the constellation where most of its meteors appear to originate—the Geminids (Gemini), Perseids (Perseus), and so on.
 When you’re observing a meteor shower, locate its namesake constellation as a good starting point for your observations.

-Meteor showers occur when Earth passes through a trail of interplanetary debris left over from past comets or asteroids making their journeys around the Sun.
+Meteor showers occur when Earth passes through a trail of interplanetary debris leftover from past comets or asteroids making their journeys around the Sun.
 Some years, meteor showers can put on fine displays of several hundred or more shooting stars per hour, while other years can produce less-than-average displays.
-However, on rare occasions, some meteor showers can treat us to an incredible display of thousands of shooting stars over a brief period.
+However, some meteor showers can treat us to an incredible display of thousands of shooting stars over a brief period on rare occasions.
 This is known as a meteor storm.
 The Leonids meteor storm of 1966 produced thousands of shooting stars per minute that fell through the Earth’s atmosphere during a brief 15-minute window.
 Those fortunate to have witnessed this storm likened it to falling rain.
 So yes, when it rains, it can sometimes pour!

 - Most meteor showers last for several days.
 Research which night the meteor shower will reach peak activity—when the highest number of shooting stars is expected.
 But plan to observe on nights around the peak as well.
 We’ve included the peak nights for each shower in the list below.